japila-books/spark-sql-internals/docs/Dataset.md

-title: Dataset

-# Dataset -- Structured Query with Data Encoder
+# Dataset &mdash; Structured Query with Data Encoder

-*Dataset* is a strongly-typed data structure in Spark SQL that represents a structured query.
+**Dataset** is a strongly-typed data structure in Spark SQL that represents a structured query.

 NOTE: A structured query can be written using SQL or <<spark-sql-dataset-operators.md#, Dataset API>>.